The month focusses on raising awareness around responsible pet ownership, whilst also highlighting the benefits of owning a pet.

-We take a look at the effects that pets and other animals can have on customers' and staff's wellbeing.
+Last year, we took a look at the effects that pets and other animals can have on the people we support and our staff's wellbeing.

-Angela, carer at , takes great care of Pinfold Lane's fish whose name is Norman.
-Angela feels having Norman has a calming effect on some of our customers.
-The gentleman in the photos was new to Pinfold Lane and by helping with the cleaning of the tank really helped him to settle in and has led to him helping with other tasks in the garden.
+Angela, carer at Pinfold, takes great care of Pinfold Lane's fish whose name is Norman.
+Angela feels having Norman has a calming effect on some of the people we support.
+John was new to Pinfold Lane and helping with the cleaning of the tank really helped him to settle in and has led to him helping with other tasks in the garden.
 He named Angela the ‘fish whisperer’.
 She has recently supplied Norman with a toy ball after reading this can provide stimulation for him as sadly he is now alone.
-One of Norma's favourite things to do is to eat lettuce!
+One of Norman's favourite things to do is to eat lettuce!

 My Mini Raptors have given me a daily smile and giggle for 2 years now.
 Seeing them roam the garden day after day has had an enormous benefit on my wellbeing.
 Along with the chickens, my garden was always a buzz of activity as the multitude of bird feeders attracted all sorts.
 I’ve had bullfinch, greenfinch, goldfinch, blackbird, sparrow hawk, dunnocks, house sparrow, nuthatch, black cap, blue tit, great tit, coal tit, long tailed tit, woodpecker, robin, starlings, all sorts of species have visit my garden, as well as the cunning squirrels.
 I could be having a horrible day, but by merely looking out my window a smile would grow on my face as I watched nature do its thing with beauty and majesty.